Table of Contents

 The largest tree in the world is a giant sequoia that goes by the name of General Sherman.
 At 275 feet tall, it weighs 2.7 million pounds.

-There are some very famous sequoia trees in Yosemite National Park
+Famous sequoia trees in Yosemite National Park

 The California Tunnel Tree was cut in 1895 to allow stagecoaches to drive through it.
 It is still alive.